Chris-Zouchenyu/Undergraduate-Graduation-Project-Report-git/README.md

 ### I am a graduate and currently preparing for my graduation project.
 I am focusing on fault diagnosis and machine learning.
 This is my weekly report
+The technical roadmap of the entire project is shown in the figure.

 # Week 1
 Runge-Kutta